 The similarities between homeowners and title insurance are that some lenders will require both types of insurance and that they both offer protection.
-Homeowners insurance protects you so that you have the resources to pay for any damage that might occur to your property.
+Homeowners insurance protects you so you have the resources to pay for any damage that might occur to your property.

-Title insurance protects you from anyone else claiming that your home is theirs or for some prior owner’s back taxes or encumbrances or any other real property dispute.
+Title insurance protects you from anyone else claiming your home is theirs or for some prior owner’s back taxes or encumbrances or any other real property dispute.

 Have questions related to title insurance?
 Email Latane and Matt at [email protected].
 Want to use Allied Title & Escrow when you buy a home?
 Tell your agent when you buy a house to write in Allied Title & Escrow as your settlement company!

 Just Reduced features a 8 BD/ 5.5 BA home with a guest house, wrap around front porch and private deck.

 Good Tuesday evening, Arlington.
 Today we published articles that were read a total of 19674 times… so far. 📈 Top stories The following are the most-read articles for today —…

 A Washington-Liberty High School senior was killed in a double homicide yesterday in Fairfax County.
 Braden Deahl, 18, was a standout soccer player on the W-L varsity team who had…